Date: 4 October 2015. Backing Plate Concerns.

 hinge and the bulkhead.

-will go under the shelf board and extend an extra inch as a support
+will go under the shelf board and extend an extra inch as

 for the wood.
 The

 three backing plates are 17" x 2" wide.

 I had a myriad of concerns

 regarding this project.
 The wood chosen for the shelf is

 just 3/8" thick plywood.
 As there is not going to be a lot of